couchbase/query/docs/n1ql-preview-model.md

 attributes, which are those attributes that are not part of any candidate key.

-* **Second normal form (2NF)** requires that a table be in 1NF and not contain any non-prime attribute that is dependent on a proper subset of any candidate key.
+**Second normal form (2NF)** requires that a table be in 1NF and not contain any non-prime attribute that is dependent on a proper subset of any candidate key.

 Suppose that a customer can create only one shopping cart per instant in time, so that *(Customer\_Id, Creation\_Time)* is a candidate key for the *Shopping\_Cart* table.
 Now suppose that we stored *Customer\_Birthdate* in the *Shopping\_Cart* table, in order to track purchases by age group.
-Then *Shopping_Cart* would **not** be in 2NF, because:
+Then *Shopping_Cart* would **not** be in 2NF,
+because:

 * *Customer\_Birthdate* is a non-prime attribute
 * *Customer\_Birthdate* is dependent on *Customer\_Id*
 * *Customer\_Id* is a proper subset of the candidate key *(Customer\_Id, Creation\_Time)*

 If a customer has multiple shopping carts over time, and thus multiple rows in *Shopping\_Cart*, it would be possible to modify *Customer\_Birthdate* in one of those rows to be inconsistent with the others.
 To satisfy 2NF, we would move *Customer\_Birthdate* from *Shopping\_Cart* to the *Customer* table, where each customer would have exactly one row.

 Note that a 1NF table with no composite candidate keys is automatically in 2NF; only composite candidate keys can have proper subsets.

 The practical rules for ensuring 2NF are:

 * Ensure 1NF
 * Remove subsets of attributes that repeat in multiple rows, and move them to a separate table
 * Use foreign keys to connect related tables

+#### Third normal form

 **Superkeys** are used in defining third normal form.
 A superkey is any set of attributes that forms a unique identifier for rows in a table.
 Unlike a candidate key, a superkey does not need to be a *minimal* set of attributes.
 Every candidate key is also a superkey.

-* **Third normal form (3NF)** requires that a table be in 2NF and that every non-prime attribute be directly dependent on every superkey and completely independent of every other non-key attribute.
+**Third normal form (3NF)** requires that a table be in 2NF and that every non-prime attribute be directly dependent on every superkey and completely independent of every other non-key attribute.
 As Wikipedia quotes Bill Kent: "Every non-key attribute must provide a fact about the key, the whole key, and nothing but the key (so help me Codd)."

 To obey 1NF, we created a *Customer\_Address* table and included the attributes *Address\_Id*, *Customer\_Id*, *Street\_Address*, *City*,
 *Zip*, and *State.* But this table contains a violation of 3NF. *Zip* always determines *State*, and *Zip* and *State* are both non-primary attributes.
 Therefore, the non-primary attribute *State* is dependent on the non-key attribute *Zip*, which is a violation of 3NF.
 We would need to create a separate *Zip* table with mappings from zip codes to states.

 The practical rules for ensuring 3NF are:

 * Ensure 1NF and 2NF
 * Remove attributes that are not directly and exclusively dependent on the primary key

-#### Benefits
+#### Benefits of the relational model

 The relational model and its normalization principles achieved several benefits.
 Data duplication was minimized, which enhanced data